ssb22/adjuster/README.md

 : The site to fetch from if nothing is specified before host_suffix, e.g. example.org (add .0 at the end to specify an HTTPS connection, but see the 'prohibit' option).
 If default_site is omitted then the user is given a URL box when no site is specified; if it is 'error' then an error is shown in place of the URL box (the text of the error depends on the settings of wildcard_dns and real_proxy).

 `--own_server`
-: Where to find your own web server.
+: [DEPRECATED] Where to find your own web server.
 This can be something like localhost:1234 or 192.168.0.2:1234.
 If it is set, then any request that does not match host_suffix will be passed to that server to deal with, unless real_proxy is in effect.
 You can use this option to put your existing server on the same public port without much reconfiguration.
 Note: the password option will **not** password-protect your own_server.
-(You might gain a little responsiveness if you instead set up nginx or similar to direct incoming requests appropriately; see comments in adjuster.py for example nginx settings.)
+Deprecated because you get better responsiveness and robustness if you set up nginx or similar to direct incoming requests appropriately; see comments in adjuster.py for example nginx settings.

 `--ownServer_regexp`
-: If own_server is set, you can set ownServer_regexp to a regular expression to match URL prefixes which should always be handled by your own server even if they match host_suffix.
+: [DEPRECATED] If own_server is set, you can set ownServer_regexp to a regular expression to match URL prefixes which should always be handled by your own server even if they match host_suffix.
 This can be used for example to add extra resources to any site, or to serve additional pages from the same domain, as long as the URLs used are not likely to occur on the sites being adjusted.
 The regular expression is matched against the requested host and the requested URL, so for example [^/]*/xyz will match any URL starting with /xyz on any host, whereas example.org/xyz will match these on your example.org domain.
 You can match multiple hosts and URLs by using regular expression grouping.

 `--ownServer_if_not_root`  (default True)
-: When trying to access an empty default_site, if the path requested is not / then redirect to own_server (if set) instead of providing a URL box.
+: [DEPRECATED] When trying to access an empty default_site, if the path requested is not / then redirect to own_server (if set) instead of providing a URL box.
 If this is False then the URL box will be provided no matter what path was requested.

 `--search_sites`
 : Comma-separated list of search sites to be made available when the URL box is displayed (if default_site is empty).
 Each item in the list should be a URL (which will be prepended to the search query), then a space, then a short description of the site.
 The first item on the list is used by default; the user can specify other items by making the first word of their query equal to the first word of the short description.
 Additionally, if some of the letters of that first word are in parentheses, the user may specify just those letters.
 So for example if you have an entry `http://search.example.com/?q=` (e)xample, and the user types 'example test' or 'e test', it will use `http://search.example.com/?q=test`